-Patients or gaurdians of individuals with disorders have many questions they would like answers to.
+Patients or guardians of individuals with genetic disorders have many questions they would like answers to.
 These include:

-Within CGDS, we work to help patients, their families, and care teams obtain answers to these questions by extracting knowledge from omic and associated data using the computational tools and methods we develop and implement.
-We work with clinicians from many institutions and specialties to provide definitive molecular answers.
-We help wherever our help is needed and have established collaborations with clinicians and researchers spanning many rare or not-so-rare diseases.
+Within CGDS, we work to help patients, their families, care teams, and other researchers obtain answers to these questions by extracting knowledge from omic and associated data using the computational tools and methods we develop and/or implement.
+We work with clinicians, researchers, and patient organizations from many institutions and specialties through established collaborations spanning many rare or not-so-rare diseases.

 Ciliopathies

 Ciliopathies are human disorders that arise from the dysfunction of motile and/or non-motile cilia.
 At least 35 different ciliopathies collectively affect nearly all organ systems, with prevalent phenotypes including polycystic kidney disease, retinal degeneration, obesity, skeletal malformations, and brain anomalies.
 We are working with Drs.
-Brad Yoder, Michal Mrug and others at UAB to understand the molecular underpinnings of these diseases and to prioritize variants of uncertain significance for functional confirmation in a variety of animal models.
+Brad Yoder, John Parant, Chenbei Chang, Courtney Haycraft and others at UAB to understand the molecular underpinnings of these diseases and to prioritize variants of uncertain significance for functional confirmation in a variety of animal models.

 Cystic Fibrosis (CF)